docker-solr/docker-solr/README.md

 and just run `docker-compose up`.

+## solr.in.sh configuration

+In Solr it is common to configure settings in [solr.in.sh](https://github.com/apache/lucene-solr/blob/master/solr/bin/solr.in.sh), as documented in the [Solr Reference Guide](https://cwiki.apache.org/confluence/display/solr/Taking+Solr+to+Production#TakingSolrtoProduction-Environmentoverridesincludefile).

+In docker-solr you can simply pass these environment variables to the container.
+For example:

+  docker run -d -P -e SOLR_HEAP=800m docker-solr/docker-solr:6.3.0

+This works for Solr versions newer than 6.3.0.
+Older versions had some hardcoded defaults in `solr.in.sh`.
+See `docs/set-heap.sh` for how to modify that configuration.

 ## Custom SOLR_HOME

 In Solr, it is common to specify a custom SOLR_HOME, to store cores and configuration in a different volume.